 |FairPrice Finest – Bukit Timah Plaza||1.3km, 4-min drive OR 800m, 11-min walk|

 Unlike the variety that most ‘inner-city’ developments have when it comes to grocery options, developments on the outer fringes tend to vary greatly in terms of grocery offerings.
-Diversity here is relatively average – though admittedly, that is a luxury that few really crave.
+The diversity here is relatively average – though admittedly, that is a luxury that few really crave.

-What’s more, the proximity of Cold Storages to the condo (as opposed to FairPrice) are part-testament to the locale’s ‘up-town’ status.
+What’s more, the proximity of Cold Storages to the condo (as opposed to FairPrice) is part-testament to the locale’s ‘up-town’ status.

 |Name of Shopping Mall||Distance From Condo (& Est. Off-Peak Drive Time)|